 First, the Social Security card.
 Before Ronald Reagan was president of the U.S., kids didn’t need SSNs.
 (I think the reason for the change was to prevent tax fraud via deductions for fake kids.)
 It was normal to only get one when you were going to start working, so the usual earliest age would be about sixteen for a high school job, although definitely by senior year, since it would be needed to apply for college and (gack!) student loans.

-My paternal grandmother didn’t get hers until she was 35 — but that’s because that’s how old she was when they started issuing numbers.
+My paternal grandmother didn’t get hers until she was 35 — but that’s because that’s how old she was when she suddenly had to go to work due to circumstances that will become obvious below.
 Did I mention that my dad was on the older side when I was born?
-I should, because that feeds back into the whys later on.
+I should, because that feeds back into the whys later on as well.

 Anyway, one day we go to a government office and I’m clueless, so I just scrawl my signature on a form and that was that.
 Eventually, this fancy blue card comes in the mail with my name, signature, and nine-digit number on it, although my parents quickly lock it in their infamous “metal box” that lives in our linen closet, apparently a repository of Important Adulting Documents.
 (Insert ominous musical sting.)